LynetteMK/VAWG/README.md

-# VAWG Insight
+# What is Python?

-VAWG refers to Violence Against Women and Girls.
-The page provides a brief insight into what VAWG is, what the prevalent forms of the phenomenon are and the current action being taken.
+This is a documentation which provides a brief insight into what Python programming language is and also gives a beginner's tutorial to learn the language.

 # Page Content